-Crossing hills or turning on hills improperly could be hazardous.
+Improperly crossing hills or turning on hills.

-Crossing hills or turning on hills improperly could cause loss of control or overturn.
+Could cause loss of control or cause ATV to overturn.

-Never attempt to turn the ATV around on any hill until you have mastered the turning technique as described in the CLIMBING A

-HILL section.
-Practice this technique on level ground.
+Never attempt to turn the ATV around on any hill until you have mastered the turning technique as described in the owner's manual on level ground.
 Be very careful when turning on any hill.
 Avoid crossing the side of a steep hill if possible.
+When crossing the side of a hill: